mxrlfrncs/Animalympics/README.md

   animal they believe will win the race.
 This betting aspect adds an element of excitement and engagement to the game, as players have a stake in the outcome of the races.

 ### Intended Audience
-  This game was intended for ages 12 and above as people at this age are more competitive in this mechanism.
+  This game was intended for ages 12 and above, as people at this age are more competitive in this mechanism.

 ### Animalympics: Print Features
-1. Updates balance regularly before bet, per bet, after bet, and after the race.
-2. Print displays are efficiently implemented in methods.
-3. Coherent data types and objects' storage.
-4. Betting UI that asks for positive numeric/integer values only.
-5. Determines bet amounts by:

-      a. examining if the bet amount exceeds balance;

-      b. if the bet amount is depleted to zero:

-      c. kindly asks for a balance top-up;

-      d. and immediate commence of race.

-7. Simple presentation of the race.
-8. Utilize a randomizer to determine the winner.
-9. Flawless calculation of updated balance according to the prize.
-10. UI for another round of race that:

-      a. ignores cases;

-      b. and accepts only the intended input (y/n).

-11. Ultimately, prioritize user entertainment!
+The features are: (1) Updates balance regularly before bet, per bet, after bet, and after the race.
+(2) Print displays are efficiently implemented in methods.
+(3) Coherent data types and objects' storage.
+(4) Betting UI that asks for positive numeric/integer values only.
+(5) Determines bet amounts by: (5a) examining if the bet amount exceeds the balance; (5b) if the bet amount is depleted to zero, (5c) kindly asks for a balance top-up; (5d) and immediately commences the race.
+(7) Simple presentation of the race.
+(8) Utilize a randomizer to determine the winner.
+(9) Flawless calculation of the updated balance according to the prize.
+(10) UI for another round of the race that: (10a) ignores cases; (10b) and accepts only the intended input (y/n).
+(11) Ultimately, prioritize user entertainment!

 ### Animalympics (UI): The Race Features
 Soon!